Pregnancy app for dads · iOS & Android

 Common questions

-Is there an app specifically for expecting dads?
+Is there a pregnancy app for dads?

 What's the best pregnancy app for dads?